 To date, we have only generated revenues from investments, research grants and collaborative research and development agreements.
 We will need to engage in significant, time-consuming and costly research, development, pre-clinical studies, clinical testing and regulatory approval for our products under development prior to their commercialization.
 In addition, pre-clinical or clinical studies may show that our products are not effective or safe for one or more of their intended uses.
 We may fail in the development and commercialization of our products.
-As of March 31, 2004, we have an accumulated deficit of approximately \$105,730,000, and we expect to continue to incur significant increasing operating losses over the next several years.
+As of June 30, 2004, we have an accumulated deficit of approximately \$115.0 million and we expect to continue to incur significant increasing operating losses over the next several years.
 If we succeed in the development of our products, we still may not generate sufficient or sustainable revenues or we may not be profitable.

 OUR TECHNOLOGY PLATFORM IS BASED SOLELY ON OUR PROPRIETARY HUMANIZED, ENGINEERED SURFACTANT TECHNOLOGY.
-OUR ONGOING CLINICAL TRIALS FOR OUR LEAD SURFACTANT REPLACEMENT TECHNOLOGIES MAY BE DELAYED, OR FAIL, WHICH WILL HARM OUR BUSINESS.
+OUR ONGOING CLINICAL TRIALS FOR OUR LEAD SURFACTAN REPLACEMENT TECHNOLOGIES MAY BE DELAYED, OR FAIL, WHICH WILL HARM OUR BUSINESS.

-Our humanized, engineered surfactant platform technology is based on the scientific rationale for surfactant replacement therapy to treat life threatening respiratory disorders and as the foundation for the development of novel respiratory therapies and products.
+Our humanized, engineered surfactant platform technology is based on the scientific rationale of SRT to treat life threatening respiratory disorders and as the foundation for the development of novel respiratory therapies and products.
 Our business is dependent upon the successful development and approval of our product candidates based on this platform technology.
-Recently we completed and announced top-line results from a pivotal Phase 3 clinical trial and supportive Phase 3 clinical trial with our lead product, Surfaxin, for the treatment of Respiratory Distress Syndrome in premature infants.
-In addition, we are conducting a Phase 2 clinical trial for the treatment of Acute Respiratory Distress syndrome in adults and a Phase 3 and a Phase 2 clinical trial for the treatment of Meconium Aspiration Syndrome in full-term infants.
+Recently we completed and filed an NDA with the FDA from a pivotal Phase 3 clinical trial and supportive Phase 3 clinical trial with our lead product, Surfaxin, for the prevention of RDS in premature infants.
+In addition, we are conducting a Phase 2 clinical trial for the treatment of ARDS in adults and a Phase 3 and a Phase 2 clinical trial for the treatment of MAS in full-term infants.
 We recently completed a Phase 1b clinical trial to evaluate the safety and tolerability of our humanized lung surfactant, delivered as an inhaled aerosol to treat individuals who suffer from asthma.
+We are preparing for the initiation of a Phase 2 clinical trial using aerosolized surfactant in combination with nasal CPAP to potentially treat premature infants in the NICU suffering from pulmonary disorders and a Phase 2 trial using DSC-104 to treat patients with moderate to severe asthma.